jakeschild9/AIAnalizer/README.md

 This is a CSC450 project that can analyze your files and leverages AI to explain your files.
 It will give reports of suspicious, junk, and safe files.
 AiAnalyzer is a Java and Spring Boot application designed to analyze and process files using AI-powered techniques.
 The goal is to provide insights into local files, detect patterns, and support further data-driven decisions.

+### Definitions
+- Active Scan: High-resource, rapid, user-initiated scan of a specific area.
+- Passive Scan: Low-resource, background scan that runs when the application is idle.

 Getting Started & Setup
 -----------------------